doug-salvati/Brick-Collector-Electron/README.md

 # Brick Collector
-A work-in-progress LEGO® collection manager currently in developemnt using React and Electron.
+A work-in-progress LEGO® collection manager currently in development using React and Electron.

 ## Running
 You need a MySQL database called `brickcollectordev` initialized with `schema.sql`.